UC Village: Codornices Village

 African American workers at the time experienced difficulties and restrictions in locating housing in the private market.
 The Federal Works Agency projected the project would house 14% African American residents.
 While the Lanham act encouraged consideration of the race of the area, Albany's Black population in the 1940 cenus was only 3 persons.
 In Berkeley, the African American population was primarily restricted to the south west portion of the city.

-Though the housing was integrated, initially African American families were assigned to the less desirable units on the west side.
-In 1946, under the direction of a resident committee, the village intentionally integrated, placing "White families in units vacated by Black families and vice versa."
+Though the housing was integrated, initially African American families were assigned by the Navy to the less desirable units on the west side, located near the factories, dump, and railroad tracks.
+In 1946, under the direction of a resident committee and housing manager David Kinkead, the village intentionally integrated, placing "White families in units vacated by Black families and vice versa."
+Kinkead assessed compliance with non-discrimination and non-segregation policies of the Cordonices Village, recommending that staff be screened for prejudices and began providing paid training for staff.
+Despite resistance and criticism to non-segregation practices, the residents of the Cordonices Villages built community through mixed-race recreational programs and engaged in shared communal responsibilities.
+The only complaints from the residents were due to the living conditions of the west side of the village.
+After the unwillingness of White families to move to the west side, repairs, new landscaping with lawns, and bus services were added.

 After WWII, cities were eligible under the Lanham Act to take over the housing and continue to operate it, but Berkeley and Albany declined to do so.
 At the same time, Atchison Village, another Lanham Act project in Richmond, was transferred to the Richmond Housing Authority, which sold it to its residents.

 In 1947, Codornices Village had a wait-list of 1800 families including many veterans.

 The mayor of Berkeley proposed that the 8000 Codornices residents should move to Richmond, and the mayor of Richmond responded that they should stay in Berkeley.
 City councils claimed the housing was not up to code, and that it should be torn down.